CLI Reference

 # Basic diarization (pyannote, default)

-audio diarize meeting.wav
+speech diarize meeting.wav

 # End-to-end Sortformer (CoreML, Neural Engine)

-audio diarize meeting.wav --engine sortformer
+speech diarize meeting.wav --engine sortformer

 # RTTM output for evaluation

-audio diarize meeting.wav --rttm
+speech diarize meeting.wav --rttm

 # Target speaker extraction (pyannote only)

-audio diarize meeting.wav --target-speaker enrollment.wav
+speech diarize meeting.wav --target-speaker enrollment.wav

 # Score against reference

-audio diarize meeting.wav --score-against reference.rttm
+speech diarize meeting.wav --score-against reference.rttm

 embed-speaker

-Extract a 256-dimensional speaker embedding vector.
+Extract a speaker embedding vector from audio.

-audio embed-speaker <file> [options]
+speech embed-speaker <file> [options]

 OptionDescription